KevinDahlberg/log_my_run_app/README.md

   * Homepage that displays the information from the Database and shows the weekly, monthly, and yearly summary
     - [ ] Make sure flow is set up correctly, and that all the views are set up with ways to navigate
-    - [ ] create function to take home from enter run page on click of submit
+    - [x] create function to take home from enter run page on click of submit
-    - [ ] Figure out how to access the date in Angular
+    - [x] Figure out how to access the date in Angular
     - [ ] Logic to figure out weekly totals
     - [ ] Logic to figure out monthly summary
     - [ ] Logic to figure out yearly summary

   * View of all the week’s runs on homepage with the ability to select a different week from a calendar
   * View/Edit/Delete run view with all of the dropdown and select date features of the add run screen
+    - [x] Create views
+    - [ ] Populate form with options from previous run on edit screen
+    - [x] Put and Delete functions in the DB
   * Style CSS
       - [ ] Set up login failed alerts
+      - [ ] implement angular material
+      - [ ] Set up different looks for desktop and mobile
   * Post status to facebook (stretch)
   * Weather API to display the weather (stretch) (possible api: https://openweathermap.org/api)